woojiahao/kobold/README.md

 6. Attempt to insert the key into the database
 7. If the key cannot be inserted due to a primary key conflict, we will re-roll the random indices till it works

+## Redirecting algorithm

+When any path is called from the web server, the following algorithm is executed...

+1. Query cache for path, if available, redirect to the original URL
+2. If not available in cache, query database and redirect to the original URL
+3. If database is queried, cache the data for future use
+4. TODO: Add telemetry

 ## TODO

 Check out the following projects: